What’s the Ideal Cost of Launching a Food Product in India?

 Yes, Food formulation takes the biggest share as multiple lab trials, ingredient testing, and compliance validation are mandatory requirements.

-Can there be reductions in food product development costs?
+Can there be reductions in the cost of product development?

 The costs actually can be minimised with appropriate planning, early checking on feasibility, and a well-strategised Research & Development.
 Now, skipping one or more steps leads to an increment in cost.